What is an arrhythmia?

 signal is causing your heart to pump too slowly or too irregularly.

 Not allowing the top chambers (atria) to work properly.

 An arrhythmia can occur in the sinus node, the atria, or the atrioventricular node.

-These are supraventricular arrhythmias.
-A ventricular arrhythmia is caused by an abnormal
+These are called supraventricular arrhythmias.
+A ventricular arrhythmia is caused

-electrical focus within your ventricles.
-This results in abnormal conduction of electrical
+by an abnormal electrical focus within your ventricles.
+This results in abnormal conduction

-signals within your ventricles.
-Arrhythmias can also be classified as slow (bradyarrhythmia)
+of electrical signals within your ventricles.
+Arrhythmias can also be listed as slow

-or fast (tachyarrhythmia).
-"Brady-" means slow, while "tachy-" means fast.
+(bradyarrhythmia) or fast (tachyarrhythmia).
+"Brady-" means slow, and "tachy-" means